PHASE Learning Community Convening: Engaging Patients as Active Partners

 Presenter: Denise Armstorff, Performance Improvement Expert, Master Coach, & Trainer

-Workshop Description: In this workshop, participants will learn to generate, organize, and prioritize change ideas by developing driver diagrams and applying QI concepts/tools to their PHASE projects.
-Individuals participating in this workshop will have developed key concepts to inform the development of a PDSA during the final program session.
+Workshop Description: In this workshop, participants will develop the plans to tests of change ideas for patient engagement in their PHASE projects.
+Individuals participating in this workshop will have selected an idea, developed the plan portion of a PDSA, and considered multiple iterations of the test.

 Intended Audience: PHASE team leads, QI team members, and others wanting a QI introduction or refresher. *It is recommended that each PHASE team sends at least one person to this workshop*

 Judith Hibbard, PhD, MPH

 Judith Hibbard is a Research Professor and Professor Emerita at the University of Oregon.
 She is a health services researcher who has focused her work on consumer choices and behavior in health care.
 Dr. Hibbard is the lead author of the Patient Activation Measure (PAM).